 Can I use ZenMate to stream geo-restricted content?

 Yes, you can try connecting to servers in the target country to access regional libraries.
 Some services may block VPN IPs, so you may need to test multiple servers.
-Browsec vpn free for chrome

 Does the Edge extension protect DNS and WebRTC leaks?

 ZenMate extensions typically offer basic protections, but you should verify DNS and WebRTC leak protections in the extension’s settings and, if needed, enable additional browser protections or use the desktop app for stronger safeguards.
+Turn off microsoft edge vpn 2026

 Is ZenMate free?